Is your website ADA Compliant for 2022? It should be.

 The ADA became a law in the United States in 1990 and prohibits discrimination against individuals with disabilities.
 From navigating the public and private sector world to living through day-to-day life, the ADA protects those that need protection.

-In January of this past year (2018) some new regulations began taking effect.
+In January 2018, some new regulations began taking effect.
 These new laws regulate every business website that provides commerce, services or products.
 They state that each website must meet the guidelines listed in WCAG 2.0.

 The general rule of thumb is that any business considered a “public accommodation” should have an ADA compliant website.